barrypeavy/tailpages/experience.md

         </div> <!-- left -->
         <div class="col-start-4 col-end-12">
           <h2 class="text-lg font-semibold">Webmaster</h2>
-          <p>Planned, designed, developed, and tested the main CCSS website.
+          <p class="mb-1">Planned, designed, developed, and tested the main CCSS website.
 Performed all graphic design work, and built all database-driven web pages and applications.</p>
-          <p>Developed and managed style specifications for the CCSS website.
+          <p class="mb-1">Developed and managed style specifications for the CCSS website.
 Tested for cross-browser/OS compatibility and Section 508 standards compliance.</p>
           <p>Responsible for the CCSS Employee Intranet, as well as management of 30 individual school websites maintained by school-based technology specialists.
 Served as the help desk web design resource for these specialists.</p>
         </div> <!-- right -->
         <div class="col-start-1 col-end-4 border-e">